rwightman/gen-efficientnet-pytorch/README.md

 python onnx_to_caffe.py ./mobilenetv3_100.onnx --c2-prefix mobilenetv3
 python caffe2_validate.py /imagenet/validation/ --c2-init ./mobilenetv3.init.pb --c2-predict ./mobilenetv3.predict.pb --interpolation bicubic
 ```
+**NOTE** the ported weights with the 'SAME' conv padding activated cannot be exported to ONNX.
+You'd be better off porting from the TF model -> ONNX or other deployment format in this case anyways.

 ## TODO
 * Train more models with better results